 The financial landscape for post-acute care (PAC) providers is shifting, with alternative payment models steadily replacing traditional fee-for-service models.
 The transition started in 2015, when the Centers for Medicare & Medicaid Services (CMS) announced its intention to tie 30 percent of all Medicare payments to alternative payment models – a goal it reached one year ahead of schedule.
 Now, CMS is closing in on its second goal: 50 percent of payments transitioned by the end of 2018.

-Data to support care outcomes
+Data to support post-acute care outcomes

 The traditional fee-for-service models are based on sheer volume; alternative payment models are based on the value and quality of care.
 The change from fee-for-service to alternative payment models could have a major impact on financial performance if PAC providers are not well-versed in the new models and their requirements.